pkestene/ppkMHD/README.md

 On a recent Ubuntu, if atlas is not installed, but OpenBLAS is, you don't need to have a bleeding edge CMake, current cmake will find OpenBLAS.

+### Developping with vim and youcomplete plugin

+Assuming you are using vim (or neovim) text editor and have installed the youcomplete plugin, you can have semantic autocompletion in a C++ project.

+Make sure to have CMake variable CMAKE_EXPORT_COMPILE_COMMANDS set to ON, and symlink the generated file to the top level source directory.